bu-icsg/SealPK/README.md

 # SealPK
-Sealable Memory Protection Keys for RISC-V
+Sealable Memory Protection Keys for RISC-V. To be released soon.